TC

 • Clean Air Act Fee: $15.00

-• Greenhouse Gas Fee: $15.00 (usually applied to newer vehicles)
+• Greenhouse Gas Fee: $15.00

 5. The Compliance Block Warning

-Never ignore this bill.
-In Connecticut, town tax collectors are digitally linked to the DMV.
-If you fail to pay your local property taxes or rack up unpaid parking tickets, your town will place a "Compliance Block" on your account, making it legally impossible to renew your registration until your debts are cleared.
+Never ignore this statement.
+In Connecticut, local town tax collectors are digitally linked directly to the DMV infrastructure.
+If you fail to pay your local vehicle property taxes or accumulate unpaid parking tickets, your town will place a Compliance Block on your state account, making it legally impossible to renew your registration or conduct DMV transactions until your debts are cleared.